Extract Secure Data action

 5. To set the values in literal mode, in the Value To Assign field, do the following:

-2. Use the + or - buttons to set the desired value, or type it inline.
+2. Use the + or - buttons to set the desired duration value, or type it inline.

-7. To optionally add another variable, click the Add update statement button.
+7. (Optional) To add another duration variable, click next to Update Statements

 Groups are communities within your organization based on common skills, relationships, location, or other information.
 Groups are useful for creating categories of knowledge or contact within your enterprise.
 In Architect, a group expression routes a work item to an eligible group.
 Groups are established and configured by the Genesys Cloud administrator.